-Indian Bank IFSC Code (Indian Financial System Code) is a unique eleven-digit number formed by the combination of alphabets and numbers and is used for fund transfer.
-IFSC Code of Indian Bank is unique as it helps to identify the source and destination bank in the event of a transaction.
-For instance – The IFSC code of the Indian Bank branch on Khandsa Road (Gurgaon) is IDIB000K192 and the IFSC code of the Indian Bank branch in Wazirpur is IDIB000W015.
+Indian Bank IFSC Code is a unique 11-digit number formed by the combination of alphabets and numbers and is used for fund transfer.
+IFSC Code of Indian Bank is unique as it helps to recognize the source and the destination financial institutions during the process of fund transfer.

 |Indian Bank code||Zero||Indian Bank's Branch code|